-(1) Reclassification adjustments out of accumulated other comprehensive loss for realized gains/(losses), net of tax, on the sale of AFS securities are reflected in interest on funds held for clients and other expense, net on the Consolidated Statements of Income and Comprehensive Income.
+(1) Reclassification adjustments out of accumulated other comprehensive loss for realized gains/(losses), net of tax, on the sale of AFS securities are reflected in interest on funds held for clients and other income, net on the Consolidated Statements of Income and Comprehensive Income.

-(2) The Company maintains a program to repurchase up to \$400.0 million of its common stock, with authorization expiring January 31, 2024.
+(2) The Company maintained a program to repurchase up to \$400.0 million of its common stock, with an authorization that expired on January 31, 2024.
 The purpose of this program is to manage common stock dilution.